hui-shi/CS412/README.md

-Repo for CS 412: Full Stack Development
+Repo for Pset 5: MongoDB Puzzles